Materials-Consortia/OPTIMADE/optimade.rst

   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__ format, with mathematical expressions written to render correctly with the LaTeX mode of `Mathjax 3.2 <https://docs.mathjax.org/en/v3.2-latest/>`__.
   When possible, it is preferable for mathematical expressions to use as straightforward notation as possible to make them readable also when not rendered.

-  Additions appended to the end of the :field:`description` field that are clearly marked as notes that clarify the definition without changing it are viewed as annotations to the Property Definition rather than an integral part of it.
-  Such annotations SHOULD only be added to the end of an otherwise unmodified :field:`description` and MUST NOT change the meaning or interpretation of the text above them.
-  The purpose is to provide a way to add explanations and clarifications to a definition without having to regard it as a new definition.
-  For example, these annotations to the description MAY be used to explain why a definition has been deprecated.

 **OPTIONAL keys**

+- :field:`$comment`: String.
+  A human-readable comment relevant in the context of the raw definition data.
+  These comments should normally not be shown to the end users.
+  Comments pertaining to the Property Definition that are relevant to end users should go into the field :field:`description`.
+  Formatting in the text SHOULD use Markdown using the format described in the `definition of the description field`_.

+- :field:`deprecated`: Boolean.
+  If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.
+  If :val:`FALSE`, the defined property is not deprecated.
+  The field not being present means :val:`FALSE`.
+  A Property Definition marked as deprecated is generally considered to be the same as its non-deprecated counterpart, i.e., it SHOULD retain its :field:`$id`.

+- :field:`examples`: List.
+  A list of example values that the defined property can have.
+  These examples MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.

 - :field:`enum`: List.
   The defined property MUST take one of the values given in the provided list.
   The items in the list MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.
   If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a :val:`null` value and the :field:`type` MUST be a list where the second value is the string :val:`"null"`.

-Depending on what string the :field:`type` is equal to, or contains as first element, the following additional requirements also apply:
+Furthermore, depending on what string the :field:`type` is equal to, or contains as first element, the following additional requirements also apply:

 - :val:`"object"`: